-Additionally, according to the UN refugee agency, UNHCR, more than 80% of Syrian refugees in neighboring countries live in urban areas, outside of formal camp settings.
+Additionally, according to the UN refugee agency, UNHCR, the majority of Syrian families sheltering in neighboring countries live in urban areas, outside of formal camp settings.
 This makes it harder for them to access vital help.

 Our work in Jordan, Lebanon and Syria

 We have reached more than 1.5 million people affected by the crisis.